This post contains affiliate links.

 - Small storage space in the back of the vehicle for toys and snacks

-- An excellent choice for children aged three to seven
+- An excellent choice for boys and girls aged three to seven

 Power Wheels Hot Wheels Jeep Wrangler

 If firehouse red isn’t doing anything for you, why not try a blue Power Wheel Jeep Wrangler?
 While this option is nearly identical to the classic one, it does have far more chrome plastic parts.
 Additionally, this model plays motor noises and a small selection of programmed songs.